 Ideology

 I use computers in my job but don’t work in an IT-related field, so this site is a hobby for me.
 I don’t want to make money from it; on the contrary, I’m happy to spend (fairly small amounts of) money on the hosting and domain name.
 I think the “monetise your side hustle” culture promoted in many online spaces is very damaging and I prefer to draw a clear boundary between my professional and amateur activities.
+I also believe that the profit-orientated nature of many of the largest online platforms is a direct cause of censorship and that expressing one’s beliefs online should be divorced from any kind of for-profit infrastructure.
+This is one of the reasons why I don’t use social media.

 I strongly believe in the right to lurk online; this site includes no analytics or tracking functions, no hit counters, no connection with any neocities profile.
 You can look at as much or as little as you like and I’ll remain blissfully unaware.